 In traditional models, if Service 2 is down, then Service 1's request to Service 2 will bounce, causing errors.
 With events, the broker can persist the event until Service 2 is back online to receive the event.
 This avoids a single point of failure and improves durability.

-One event can be used to trigger multiple actions in different consumers, enabling parallel task execution and improving performance.
-Decoupling also simplifies the process to stand up, update, or remove event producers and consumers because you don't need to update the logic in each service or system, allowing you to quickly adjust your toolstack to meet new requirements or demand.
+One event triggers multiple actions in different consumers, improving performance.
+Decoupling simplifies the process of adding, updating, or removing event producers and consumers, allowing for quick adjustments to meet new requirements or demand.

 EDA executes as events occur, supporting real-time or near real-time responses to mission-critical interactions like purchases and live chat messages.
 This agility ensures that customers are always provided with the support and information as soon as they need it.